“I don’t like it.”

 You fight, give, pray, work, and never, ever give up even when you desperately want to quit on the 23rd mile of the marathon.
 Because the truth is…it was never about being the perfect mother.
 It was about being the mother who was exactly right for the kids standing right in front of her, loving her, wanting her, needing her.

-Use these affirmation cards to remember that you are always, always enough.
+Remember that you are always, always enough.
 From the bottom of my heart to the bottom of yours, I know you’ll be so glad you did.

 Want more post on motherhood?